microsoft/Data-Science-For-Beginners/2-Working-With-Data/07-python/README.md

 ### Printing and Plotting

-Data Scientist often has to explore the data, thus it is important to be able to visualize it.
-When DataFrame is big, manytimes we want just to make sure we are doing everything correctly by printing out the first few rows.
+A Data Scientist often has to explore the data, thus it is important to be able to visualize it.
+When DataFrame is big, many times we want just to make sure we are doing everything correctly by printing out the first few rows.
 This can be done by calling `df.head()`.
 If you are running it from Jupyter Notebook, it will print out the DataFrame in a nice tabular form.

 We have also seen the usage of `plot` function to visualize some columns.
 While `plot` is very useful for many tasks, and supports many different graph types via `kind=` parameter, you can always use raw `matplotlib` library to plot something more complex.
 We will cover data visualization in detail in separate course lessons.